 - Two (2) show tickets at any Total Rewards destination

 The bonus that really jumps out to me is the free hotel room which is valid at any Caesars property, though getting a couple free buffet passes is hard to pass on.
-Vegas hotel prices vary a lot based on occupancy Caesars is typically the most expensive place to book right now but when I checked (3/5/2017) and PH was actually higher.
-You can only use the free night stay Sunday – Thursday but if you are booking a room in the summertime this can still be a $110-$240 saving.
-For the other benefits there is quite a bit of fine print to review so you might want to go here if you think this card can get you free tickets to see Britney
+Vegas hotel prices vary a lot based on occupancy Caesars is typically the most expensive place to book right now but when I checked right now and PH was actually higher.
+You can only use the free night stay Sunday-Thursday but if you are booking a room in the summer time this can still be a $110-$240 saving.
+For the other benefits there is quite a bit a fine print to review so you might want to go here if you think this card can get you free tickets to see Britney

 You might think this card is worth signing up for just to take advantage of the free room but you might also be thinking that the point of this post was to learn how to use credit card reward points for my bachelor party.
 Well my fellow party boy I shall get to the point right now.

-The card gives 5x points at any Caesars owned property which includes bottle service purchases at Drai’s and Omnia and Chateau.
-Note the bar or club needs to be owned by Caesars in order to qualify for the 5x points.
-Make sure to double check your statement credit and assure you received the 5x points for the bottle service purchase.
+The card gives 5x points at any Caesars owned property which includes bottle service purchases at Drais and Omnia and Chateau.
+Note the bar or club needs to owned by Caesars in order for you to get the 5x points. make sure to 2x your statement credit and assure you received the 5x points for the bottle service purchases.